dekomonte/laravel_bootcamp/README.md

 # Laravel Bootcamp

-From [Bootcamp page](https://bootcamp.laravel.com/), we'll build a microblogging platform called *Chirper*.
+From [Bootcamp page](https://bootcamp.laravel.com/), we'll build a microblogging platform called *Chirper*. </br>

+You will be able to create, edit and delete *Chirps*.

 ### Blade